devoczust/nelson-repairs-replit/replit.md

 ## Overview

-This is a full-stack web application for Nelson Oczust's handyman services business in Curitiba, Brazil.
-The application is built as a landing page showcasing small repairs and maintenance services ("marido de aluguel") with a contact form for customer inquiries.
-The stack uses React for the frontend, Express.js for the backend, and PostgreSQL with Drizzle ORM for data persistence.
+This is a comprehensive full-stack web application for Nelson Oczust's handyman services business in Curitiba, Brazil.
+The application includes a professional landing page showcasing small repairs and maintenance services ("marido de aluguel") with customer contact forms, plus a complete admin system for quote management and PDF generation.
+The stack uses React for the frontend, Express.js for the backend, PostgreSQL with Drizzle ORM for data persistence, and Puppeteer for PDF generation.

 ## System Architecture